 Always make sure you have options ready in case plans do not work out.

-Microsoft Teams, for example, can be used for conference call, one-on-one call, group chat, normal chat, file transfer, and more.
-It is essential to have a means to get information across multiple people in real time especially during a lockdown where updates can come up suddenly.
+Microsoft Teams, for example, can be used for conference calls, one-on-one calls, group chats, normal chats, file transfers, and more.
+It is essential to have the means to get information across multiple people in real time, especially during a lockdown where updates can come up suddenly.

 It’s important to have a storage system that all involved employees can easily have access to.
 Have just one place to store files that employees can easily update, download, and do what they need, to have accurate documentation.